The Orthodox Churches

-In the eleventh century the Church was divided between east (Orthodox) and west (Catholic).
 The Orthodox Churches claim that: “The Patriarch (bishop) of Rome broke away from the other four Apostolic Patriarchates (Constantinople, Alexandria, Antioch and Jerusalem), by unilaterally altering the Nicene Creed and considering himself to be the universal head of the Church.”
-The argument is then given that before this time all of the bishops shared power equally.
+The argument is then given that before this time all the bishops shared power equally.
 They further claim to have preserved the teachings of the early Church.
-Catholics, they say, have strayed.
-By making such a claim, the Orthodox Churches publicly acknowledge that fidelity to apostolic teaching is a mark of the true Church.
-Unlike the Orthodox Churches, the Early Church believed in the primacy of Rome.
+However, unlike the Orthodox Churches, the Early Church believed in the primacy of Rome.
 Church Fathers from two of the four Patriarchates that split with Rome attest to this:

 Clement of Alexandria